 The “Dependent Verification End Date Report” will be available in mylCalPERS for HR offices to see the employees whose family members require re-verification for health benefits in the current year.
 HR offices can inform these employees in advance to gather the re-verification documents and submit them when officially notified by CalPERS.

-The Dependent Re-Verification Toolkit provides an enrollment tracking sheet to assist departments in tracking enrollment of dependents enrolled in dental and/or Premier vision benefits, or they may use CalHR’s Dependent Extranet.
+The Dependent Re-Verification Toolkit provides an enrollment tracking sheet to assist departments in tracking enrollment of dependents enrolled in dental benefits, or they may use CalHR’s Dependent Extranet.

 Disenrollment from Health Benefits

 If employees do not respond or provide the required documents during their re-verification cycle, CalPERS will remove dependents from health benefits effective the first of the month after the employee’s birth month.
 HR offices are to monitor health benefit deletions by regularly viewing the CalPERS “Dependent Verification Health Event Report.”